jdillard/personal-site/source/_trips/2017-10-01-first-24-hours-in-yosemite.md

 when I was done drinking my Gatorade.
 I froze, and whispered for advice.

-We decide to get out and talk the Ranger who, after a stern lecture, let us off with a warning and adviced us to leave the park for the night and to not get caught again.
+We decide to get out and talk the Ranger who, after a stern lecture, let us off with a warning and advised us to leave the park for the night and to not get caught again.
 We drove to just outside of the park to camp on the side of the road at El Portal for what remains of the night and attempted to find as level a spot that we could, before giving up and passing out.